 That’s why an ‘about us’ page is a vital component to any brand website – after all, your product or service only tells half the story.

-An ‘about us’ page is a brand’s opportunity to demonstrate why they’re so special.
+An ‘about us’ page is a brand’s opportunity to demonstrate why they’re so special and introduce you to their team members and company values.
 It doesn’t have to be complicated.